-In remembrance of the celebrities that passed away and left an indelible mark on various fields in 2023, we reflect on the lives and contributions of these cherished individuals.
+In remembrance of the celebrities that passed away and left an incredible mark in 2023, we reflect on the lives and contributions of these cherished individuals.

 From talented actors and musicians to accomplished authors and sports figures, their legacies continue to resonate.